Colorado Cannabis License Guidelines

 The Marijuana Enforcement Division (MED) is tasked with licensing and regulating the Medical and Retail Marijuana industries in Colorado.
 Our mission is to promote public safety and reduce public harm by regulating the Colorado commercial marijuana industry through consistent administration of laws, regulations and strategic integration of process management, functional expertise, and innovative problem-solving.

-You must confirm that the Local Authority where you plan to operate allows Medical and/or Retail Marijuana businesses to operate within their jurisdiction.
-The MED will not accept new marijuana business license applications for businesses located within a local authority’s jurisdiction unless they have advised us that they are currently accepting new Medical and/or Retail Marijuana business license applications – local authorities that have advised the MED that they allow marijuana businesses to operate within their jurisdiction.
-Be aware that before your marijuana business may begin operation, you must also obtain a license from the Local Licensing Authority within whose jurisdiction you intend to operate.
-With this in mind, you may want to begin your Local Licensing Authority’s license application process at the same time you are pursuing your state marijuana business license.
-Click here for a complete list of rules.
+You must confirm that the local authority where you plan to operate allows Medical and/or Retail Marijuana businesses to operate within their jurisdiction.
+The MED will not accept new marijuana business license applications for businesses located within a local authority’s jurisdiction unless they have advised the MED that they are currently accepting new Medical and/or Retail Marijuana business license applications.
+Be aware that before your marijuana business may begin operation, you must also obtain a license from the local licensing authority within whose jurisdiction you intend to operate.
+With this in mind, you may want to begin your local licensing authority’s license application process at the same time you are pursuing your state marijuana business license.
+For a complete list of rules please visit: https://sbg.colorado.gov/marijuana-enforcement

 Colorado Cannabis Law & Compliance